 The whole trick is to find a product or service that can be sold with substantial profit margins since that is usually the only way you will get paid.

 Things to Consider

 Many get into Independent Sales due to an inability to find a position as a salaried employee.
-These reps usually only stay in the independent ranks until they find employment.
-But for those who choose independent sales, or for those consider an Independent Sales Rep position, there are several factors that need to be considered.
+These representatives usually only stay in the independent ranks until they find employment.
+But for those who choose independent sales, or for those consider an independent sales representative position, there are several factors that need to be considered.
 One is retirement and the fact that you will need to manage and contribute to your retirement plan.
 Another factor is health insurance.
-While there are countless insurance plans for Independent Reps to choose from, these plans are often very expensive and cut directly into whatever commission you earn.
+While there are countless insurance plans for Independent Representatives to choose from, these plans are often very expensive and cut directly into whatever commission you earn.

-Lastly, Independent Sales Reps should consider how they will create a healthy work-life balance.
-With no set or guaranteed salary and relying completely on commission earned from sales, Independent Sales Reps are typical "workaholics."
+Lastly, Independent Sales Representatives should consider how they will create a healthy work-life balance.
+With no set or guaranteed salary and relying completely on commission earned from sales, Independent Sales Representatives are typical "workaholics."
 And while loving your job is important to your general well-being, time away from work is equally important.